 On 1st September 2008 we were elected into the London Bullion Market Association which represents the largest of the world's physical bullion markets.

 In April 2009 we won the Queen's Award for Enterprise (Innovation) for our use of technology in making the efficiencies and reliability of the professional bullion market available to private customers.
-In 2013 we were awarded a second Queen's Award for Enterprise (International Trade) for growing overseas sales by 140% in 3 years.
+In 2013 we were awarded a second Queen's Award for Enterprise (International Trade) for our fast-growing overseas business, and we received a third award (again for International Trade) in 2022.

-We now have over 45,000 active customers, from 171 countries, holding approximately $2.2 billion in stored bullion.
-In fact, with more than 32 tonnes of gold and 375 tonnes of silver bullion, BullionVault's customers are already holding significantly larger reserves than most of the world's central banks.
+We now have over 100,000 active customers, from over 175 countries, holding approximately $4.1 billion in stored bullion.
+In fact, with more than 47 tonnes of gold and 1,243 tonnes of silver bullion, BullionVault's customers are already holding significantly larger reserves than most of the world's central banks.

 Our financial strength is formidable.
-Our asset value per £1 ordinary share has grown to over £54, and those assets are denominated in currency balances and our own gold bullion stock, all held at call.
+Our asset value per £1 ordinary share has grown to over £80, and those assets are denominated in currency balances and our own gold bullion stock, all available at short notice.

 This financial strength was consolidated when on 17th June 2010 we completed an important deal.
-The World Gold Council and Augmentum Capital each bought an 11.4% equity stake, investing a total of £12.5m (US$18.8m).
+The World Gold Council [WGC] and Augmentum Capital each bought an 11.4% equity stake, investing a total of £12.5m (US$18.8m).
+On 12th April 2016 the World Gold Council transferred its holding in BullionVault to Gold Bullion Investment Trust [GBIT] — a connected organisation of WGC — which became the registered owner.
+In March 2018, Augmentum Fintech plc acquired the Augmentum Capital fund, and with it acquired Augmentum Capital's stake in BullionVault.

-Paul graduated with distinction in Computer Science.
-In the 1980s he worked as an equity analyst in London, but found himself increasingly involved in systems.
-On a sabbatical in 1989 he developed a new design for banks’ trading control systems and subsequently launched SAM in 1990, which over 10 years grew to provide computer solutions to 12 organisations including four of Europe’s biggest banks.
-What he saw there did not always inspire confidence.
+Paul graduated in Computer Science.
+He founded the financial software company SAM in 1990, which over 10 years grew to provide computer solutions to 12 organisations including four of Europe’s biggest banks.

 When SAM was taken over in 2001 Gordon Brown was trying to sell Britain’s gold.
 Paul tried to buy some, and although he succeeded – eventually – the bullion market process was opaque and the transaction terms unattractive to a private investor.
 Sensing that more people would soon be looking to buy gold he started planning BullionVault in 2002.

-Development of BullionVault, funded by Paul, started in 2003, and the BullionVault service was launched in spring 2005 supported by investment from 30 friends, family and business angels.
-Paul has been CEO ever since, as the business has grown to become the world’s biggest on-line investment bullion service.
-He is still one of the biggest customers and looks forward to holding gold for many more years, at least until there is a credible alternative to the deeply indebted currency systems of the developed world.
+Development of BullionVault, which he funded, started in late 2003, and the BullionVault service was launched in spring 2005 supported by investment from 30 friends, family and business angels.
+He was CEO from launch until 2016, during which time the business grew to become the world’s biggest online investment bullion service.

-Paul works full time for BullionVault.
-His salary and benefits are paid for by the company and disclosed, along with his interest in the company’s equity and bonds, in the audited accounts.
+Robert works full time for BullionVault.
+His salary and benefits are paid for by the company and disclosed, along with his interest in the company's equity and options, in the audited accounts.

 BullionVault's Management Team